Pauline Phillips: Early life

 Pauline Friedman, nicknamed "Popo", was born in Sioux City, Iowa, to Russian Jewish immigrants Rebecca (née Rushall) and Abraham B. Friedman, owner of a chain of movie theaters.
 She was the youngest of four sisters and grew up in Sioux City.
-Her identical twin Esther Pauline Friedman (married name Lederer), nicknamed “Eppie”, was columnist Ann Landers.
-Lederer had become Ann Landers in 1955, and Phillips soon followed suit by launching her own advice column.
+Her identical twin was Esther Pauline Friedman (married name Lederer), nicknamed “Eppie”.
+(Note: Her sister Eppie Lederer was columnist Ann Landers.
+Lederer had become Ann Landers in 1955, and Phillips soon followed suit by launching her own advice column.)

 Phillips graduated from the now-defunct Central High School in Sioux City.
 She then studied journalism and psychology at Morningside College, where she and her twin sister wrote a gossip column in the school newspaper.
 The column was called "The Campus Rat", and they used the pen name "PE-EP", inspired by their names Pauline Esther and Esther Pauline.
 Both sisters were married in a double wedding ceremony on July 2, 1939, two days before their 21st birthday.
 Pauline married Morton Phillips of Minneapolis, and had son Edward and daughter Jeanne.